oceanprotocol/contracts/docs/quickstart_bundle.md

 # 🦑 Collection of bundled functions:

-## All there functions can be found in ERC721Factory.sol
+## All helper functions can be found in [ERC721Factory.sol](https://github.com/oceanprotocol/contracts/blob/v4main_postaudit/contracts/ERC721Factory.sol).

 ### createNftWithErc20

 #### deploys a new NFT Contract, then a new ERC20 datatoken